yulyangi/devops_internship_2023/docker-task2/README.md

 To create an image with specific version of chromium move to the directory with Dockerfile and run

 ```
-docker build -t <image-name>:<tag(optional)> --build-arg CHROMIUM_VERSION=<chromium-version> .
+docker build -t <image-name>:<tag(optional)> --build-arg CHROMIUM_VERSION=<chromium-version> --GH_TOKEN=<your-secret> .
 ```
-If you do not specify CHROMIUM_VERSION, chromium will be installed with 120.0.6099.71 version
+If you do not specify CHROMIUM_VERSION, chromium will be installed with 120.0.6099.0 version

 ```
 docker build -t <image-name>:<tag(optional)>  .
 ```
 Remember!
-Not all version are available for installation
+Not all versions are available for installation

 Available snapshots for installation https://commondatastorage.googleapis.com/chromium-browser-snapshots/index.html?prefix=Linux_x64/